Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 snippet: SetupMonitoring-ConfigureMetrics

-NOTE: When using the MSMQ transport monitoring queue machine name i.e. `Particular.Monitoring@MACHINENAME`.
-This should be the name of the machine that monitoring instance is installed on.
+NOTE: If you are using the MSMQ transport then you also need to specify the machine where the monitoring queue is located. i.e. `Particular.Monitoring@MACHINENAME`.
+This should be the same machine where your monitoring instance is installed.

 NOTE: When using the MSMQ transport it is also necessary to install queue length metrics [reporter](/monitoring/metrics/msmq-queue-length.md) package.